dguzenko/newdocs/docs/mediapro.md

 * **Main Layout** - Allows the user to set main layout.
 * **Sub Layout** - Allows the user to set additional sub layout.

+### Specific Parameters

+* **Player** Allows to choose the Player which will be displayed and used to play de Media.
+Each Player has it's own features, choose wisely.

 ### Files Parameters

 *Files Parameters* allow you to configure what types of files can be used and how they are used and accessed.